bertel2020/mower-card/README.md

 - **MQTT**-based lawn mowers (via the MQTT lawn mower integration)
 - Any other integration that provides a `lawn_mower` entity

-If this card works with your lawn mower, please open a PR and add your model to the list.

-- [_Your mower?_][edit-readme]

 ## Development